- Sketchbook — Creating and managing drawings

 - In some cases is possible few areas near to the canvas borders not to be filled.

 The Amaziograph has a unique approach for mixing colours.
 The Palette is designed to have the same behaviour as natural colour mixing.
 This approach helps students in elementary schools to learn how to mix colours.

-The user can select one of 12 base colours or mix a new colour in the user-definable colours section.
-To mix a new colour drag any colour to user-definable colour cell and use mixing gestures to get a new colour.
+The user can select one of the 12 base colours or mix a new colour in the user-definable colours section.
+To get a new colour, drag any colour to a user-definable colour cell and use mixing gestures to get a new colour.
 If you are having trouble figuring that out, click the help icon() on the top right corner.